What Makes Offshoring in Vietnam the Ideal Destination?

 GOVERNMENT SUPPORT AND ENCOURAGEMENT

 Previously conservative to the global economy, Vietnam has greatly adapted to the world stage following the participation in WTO in 2007 and more recently, the Trans-Pacific Partnership (TPP).
 For the last two decades, Vietnamese government has been pursuing strategic improvements in market economy institutions and legal transparency to wipe out the consequences of bribery, bureaucracy, and complicated legal processes.
 Today, foreign business entities are welcomed with supporting policies, tax incentives and political stability – all to move towards an ideal environment for investment and win-win partnerships.

 Finally, infrastructure and transportation systems are where Vietnam experiences the biggest upgrade.
 Skyscrapers, modern office spaces, and six-lane highways are common sights now in two financial hubs: Ho Chi Minh City and Hanoi.
 Companies can easily maintain smooth operation and communication between offshore teams and local teams back in their headquarters.
 Technologies are embraced and implemented to reach data security standards and provide companies with immediate response in case of an emergency situation.

-With 5 years of operation in Vietnam, this has allowed AS White Global to take advantage of those incentives and help many Australian companies grow their talented, global teams.
+With 5 years of operation in Vietnam, this has allowed ASW Global to take advantage of those incentives and help many Australian companies grow their talented, global teams.
 If you are interested in the opportunities and prospects Vietnam has in stock, contact us today to learn more.